KocSistem/aks-workshop/labs/scaling/README.md

 As resource demands increase, the cluster autoscaler allows your cluster to grow to meet that demand based on constraints you set.
 The cluster autoscaler (CA) does this by scaling your agent nodes based on pending pods.

+The cluster autoscaler may be unable to scale down if pods can't move, such as in the following situations:

+ * A pod is directly created and isn't backed by a controller object, such as a deployment or replica set.
+ * A pod disruption budget (PDB) is too restrictive and doesn't allow the number of pods to be fall below a certain threshold.
+ * A pod uses node selectors or anti-affinity that can't be honored if scheduled on a different node.

  If you configured your AKS cluster with cluster autoscaler, you should see it dynamically adding and removing nodes based on the cluster utilization.
 To change the node count, use the az aks update command and specify a minimum and maximum value.
 The following example sets the `--min-count` to *1* and the `--max-count` to *5*:

+### Updating Cluster Autoscaler

 ```
 az aks update \